 What kind of commission does my agent receive for selling me an annuity?

 Typically, agents receive between 3-4% of the annuity premium.
 Depending on the state where you live a portion of your premium may also go to pay state premium taxes.
 The remainder is retained by the company to invest in order to make your annuity payments and to cover their expenses and make a profit.
+In almost all cases, there is no charge for you to use the services of a licensed insurance agent.
+Agents and brokers are compensated directly by the insurance company and the price you pay for your annuity is the same whether you use an insurance agent or purchase directly from the company without an agent involved.

 What if I change my mind after I purchase the annuity?